-Appendix B. Example MPD Catalog Document for Cursor on Target
+Appendix B. Example IEPD Catalog Document for Cursor on Target

-Below is a simple example of an MPD catalog document for a Cursor on Target IEPD.
+Below is a simple example of an IEPD catalog document for a Cursor on Target IEPD.
 The entire IEPD is contained in the [NIEM MPD Toolkit]

 <?xml version="1.0" encoding="US-ASCII"?>